vsemp/ECE601Project/RTCcombinedbutton/README.md

-After adding 'go to videochat' button to UserActivity, the application crushed when we click it.
+After adding 'go to videochat' button to UserActivity, the application crashed when we click it.
 It says in the log:
 java.lang.IllegalStateException: Could not find method go_video(View) in a parent or ancestor Context for android:onClick attribute defined on view class android.support.v7.widget.AppCompatButton with id 'go_vediochat'